-Since graduating with a Bachelor of Computing and Mathematical Science from Waikato, and completing his Masters’ dissertation, Michael has been working for Wellington based IT security company, ZX Security.
+Since graduating with a Bachelor of Computing and Mathematical Science and Master of Cyber Security dissertation, Michael has been working for Wellington based IT security company, ZX Security.

 While at Waikato, Michael won the $20,000 Sir William Gallagher Cyber Security Scholarship, established by Gallagher Group to support academically talented students studying a Master of Cyber Security.

 Within his first two months working at ZX Security, Michael found a major vulnerability in a large Content Management System (CMS).

 “We had a client that had come to us to have their website tested for vulnerabilities.
 I found a cross site scripting vulnerability after some research,” says Michael.

 The cross site scripting issue meant that if a cyber attacker sent an email with a malicious link to the website administrator, and they clicked on it, the attacker could gain access and total control of the website.

 “We initially thought the vulnerability was site specific, but it turned out to be the entire CMS system, so anyone that was using that CMS for their website was vulnerable to this attack.”

 The vulnerability was raised with the CMS provider, was fixed immediately and is no longer an issue.

 It was Michael’s first zero-day vulnerability, a type of vulnerability that has never been found (or publically disclosed) by a cyber security consultant previously.